R505: the Flying Cloud

 "You notice it too, sir?" asked Loris.

 "Yes.
 The water is still.
 If the hull had a sizable breach, it should rise and fall with the waves.
-Mister Loris, according to your records, you have a reputation as a swimmer, and some knowledge of steam equipment.
+Mister Loris, according to your records, you have a reputation as a swimmer and some knowledge of steam equipment.
 If you would volunteer to have a look, perhaps you could tell us what happened."

-"It was sabotage," he said, laying a steel mallet on the step beside them.
+The airman surfaced sometime later and laid a steel mallet on the step beside them.
+"It was sabotage," he reported.
 "I found this lying next to boilers.
 Someone used it to smash the inlet to the condenser."

 "I’m not sure I understand," said Iverson.